RogerGee/webdeploy/doc/deploy-plugin.md

 Invokes the specified deploy plugin, which is passed the called `DeployContext` instance.
 The `Promise` returned from the plugin's `exec` function is returned.

+The `nextPlugin` can either be a loaded plugin object or the plugin's ID string.

 ## Chaining

 Deploy plugins can transfer execution to other deploy plugins.
 This allows for